holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # no restrictions on System calls.
     # Which means the container is running without any seccomp profile.

-and your kernel is [configured with `CONFIG_SECCOMP`](https://docs.docker.com/engine/security/seccomp/):
+Confirm that your kernel is [configured with `CONFIG_SECCOMP`](https://docs.docker.com/engine/security/seccomp/):

 {linenos=off, lang=Bash}
     cat /boot/config-`uname -r` | grep CONFIG_SECCOMP=
     # Should return the following if it is:
     CONFIG_SECCOMP=y

-To add System calls to the list of syscalls you want to block for your container, take a copy of the default seccomp profile for containers ([`default.json`](https://github.com/docker/docker/blob/master/profiles/seccomp/default.json)) which contains a whitelist of the allowed System calls, and remove the System calls you want blocked, then run your container with the `--security-opt` option to override the default profile with a copy that you have modified:
+To add system calls to the list of syscalls you want to block for your container, take a copy of the default seccomp profile for containers ([`default.json`](https://github.com/docker/docker/blob/master/profiles/seccomp/default.json)) which contains a whitelist of the allowed system calls, and remove the system calls you want blocked.
+Then, run your container with the `--security-opt` option to override the default profile with a copy that you have modified:

 {linenos=off, lang=Bash}
     docker run --rm -it --security-opt seccomp=/path/to/seccomp/profile.json hello-world